 There may be a sponsorship program suited to your unique situation and needs.
 Many churches have helped students from their congregations attend Tyndale through the Church match program.
 Financial Aid will be happy to discuss these options with you.

 Awarded on the basis of financial need.
-General Bursaries are available to new or returning full-time students with a minimum GPA of 2.0.
+Bursaries and Grants are available to new or returning full-time students with a minimum GPA of 2.0.

-Special Bursaries are available for full-time students including bursaries for spouses and families attending Tyndale together, seniors, and members of the Association of Christian Schools International members, Inter-Varsity Christian Fellowship (IVCF), Youth for Christ (YFC), or Power to Change (P2C).
+Tuition Aid Bursaries are available for both full-time and part-time students including bursaries for spouses and families attending Tyndale together, seniors, and members of any of Tyndale’s partnering organizations.
 Contact the Financial Aid Office for other opportunities.
 We are here to help.

 Whether you are from Ontario, another province in Canada, the United States, or elsewhere, we can work with you to make sure that you receive the government student assistance available in your home province, state, or country.